 I was thus disappointed to find that a recently published article was titled:

-Encouraged by the poll by MacMillan Cancer Support, my view is that this is an unhelpful title as it suggest there is a “battle” and that one or other “side” will be “victorious”.
+My view is that this is an unhelpful title as it unequivocally states that there is a “war”, encouraging an “understanding” that one or other “side” should be “victorious”.
 Any medical intervention has the potential to bring benefits, harms and a range in between.
 The use of military language fails to express this real world complexity and discourages a constructive approach to debate.